Want to just get started? Click here to sign up for Semrush and find competitor backlinks today.

-This is a common question that I hear all of the time when I’m consulting with brands and website owners.
+This is a common question that we hear all of the time when we’re consulting with brands and website owners.
 They spend so much time producing content and prioritizing their on-page SEO, yet they’re still being outranked by direct competitors.
 How is this possible?

 Google’s algorithm factors in more than just your on-page SEO efforts.
 Backlinks also play a major role in your ranking position.

 Some of you know this already, so you’ve been working hard on your link building strategy.
 But it just hasn’t been enough to push your ranking to a top spot.

 If this scenario sounds familiar, it’s time to reverse engineer your competition’s backlinks.

 Going through this process will help you figure out why other websites are ranking higher than yours.
 There’s a good chance it comes down to their link profile.

 Once you’re able to see where their backlinks are coming from, you can take steps to land backlinks on those same websites and potentially steal those links away from your competitors.

 We know that terms like “reverse engineering” and “backlinks” can seem complex or intimidating to those of you who haven’t done this before.
 But it’s really not that complicated.